Kenya Colony: History of the Colony of Kenya

 The population in 1921 was estimated at 2,376,000, of whom 9,651 were Europeans, 22,822 Indians and 10,102 Arabs.
 Mombasa, the largest city in 1921, had a population of 32,000 at that time.

-The Mau Mau rebellion, that was a revolt against British colonial rule in Kenya, lasted from 1952 to 1960.
+The Mau Mau rebellion, a revolt against British colonial rule in Kenya, lasted from 1952 to 1960.
 The rebellion was marked by war crimes and massacres committed by both sides.
 Caroline Elkins's 2005 book, Britain's Gulag, uncovered that the UK ran concentration camps and "enclosed villages" in Kenya during the 1950s, where nearly the entire Kikuyu population was confined.
 Many thousands were tortured, murdered, or died from hunger and disease.
 The British government systematically destroyed almost all records of these crimes, burning them or dumping them at sea in weighted crates, and replaced them with fake files.

 However, Elkins's book later served as a foundation for successful legal claims by former Mau Mau detainees against the British government for crimes committed in the camps.

 The Colony and the Protectorate each came to an end on 12 December 1963.
 The United Kingdom ceded sovereignty over the Colony of Kenya under an agreement dated 8 October 1963.
 The Sultan agreed that simultaneous with independence for Kenya, the Sultan would cease to have sovereignty over the Protectorate of Kenya.
 In this way, Kenya became an independent country under the Kenya Independence Act 1963, which established the independent Commonwealth realm of Kenya, with Queen Elizabeth II as head of state.
 Mzee Jomo Kenyatta was the first prime minister.
 On 26 May 1963, Kenya had its first elections and a new red, green, black and white flag was introduced.
 Exactly 12 months after independence, on 12 December 1964, Kenya became a republic under the name "Republic of Kenya".